Ali-RS/jme-vehicles/readme.md

 ### Hosting

-I am grateful to [GitHub] and Imgur for providing free hosting for this project and many other open-source projects.
+I am grateful to [GitHub], Imgur, and YouTube for providing free hosting for this project and many other open-source projects.